 federal government retirement seminars in nearly all 50 states.

-PBS seminars are taught by qualified instructors with:
+PBF seminars are taught by qualified instructors with:

 - combined federal government seminar experience of more than 52 years

 - experience in almost every government agency

 PBF Seminars not only cover the most important information on federal

 retirement benefits -- such as CSRS/FERS, Social Security and the Thrift Savings

 - clear instruction of what to do, and what not to do